Z (EP): Composition

 Z contains alternative, synth-pop, modern R&B style, neo soul, and hip hop genres; the album's instrumentals "vary in groove".
 The album's production is characterized as being "mainly synthetic" with guitar work scattered throughout.
 Z featured a "genre agnostic utopia dripping with mood"; the album was described as straddling the "line between minimalist R&B, '80s synth pop and soul".
 The production is "consistently fluid" and built over "layers of sliced, delayed, and reversed vocals."

 The album has "unraveling lyrics" that touch upon themes of sexuality, nostalgia, and abandonment, and which have been compared to the work of Lorde.
 SZA's vocals were described as merging and melting into the album's production, creating a "chilled aesthetic".
 According to Michael Madden from Consequence of Sound, Z follows in the same vein as her previous EPs See.SZA.Run and S; Madden noted that, like her previous work, Z sounds "organic and self-sufficient.
 The tricky part is getting to that point".
 He described the album's genre as being "agnostic", noting that Z is not just one style of music and is versatile, with a musical style that is not just "R&B, pop, soul, or one thing at all".
 Madden described the album's lyrical content as sometimes being "purposefully general" and sometimes "an ambitious but quick reference", which he compared to the rapper Angel Haze and their debut album Dirty Gold.

 The album opens with "U R", a "slow-moving, emotional track" that was produced by rapper Mac Miller.
 It is a "disorienting" song that is built over a variety of instrumentals featuring "twangy guitar, subtle synthesizers, echoing vocals, delicate piano chords, and futuristic sound effects."
 The musical style then moves into a more upbeat, energetic set of songs.
 "Child's Play" features rapper Chance the Rapper.
 It was produced by DAE ONE and XXYYXX, and contains minimalist drums and synths.
 Its lyrics mention Nintendo and Street Fighter.

 "Julia" is an uptempo synth-pop song that contains a "danceable, energetic vibe" described as being built on a "glorious" and "glittering" production, with lyrics that revolve around romantic relationships.
-The album's fourth song, "Warm Winds", features rapper and labelmate Isaiah Rashad, whose vocals have been described as sounding like backing vocals.
+The album's fourth song, the two-part "Warm Winds", features rapper and labelmate Isaiah Rashad, whose vocals have been described as sounding like backing vocals.
 "HiiiJack" is a R&B song produced by Toro y Moi, whose lyrics are about love.
 "Green Mile" was compared to the work of singer Jessie Ware, and is built over a "crashing" sound with a "dark, shady beat".
 Lyrically the song describes the difficult ending of a relationship and the "massacre" of love.